 Determine how many impressions to book

-The number of impressions you can book depends on how willing you are to displace or preempt existing inventory.
+The number of impressions you can book for a prospective line item depends on how willing you are to displace or preempt existing inventory.

 First, run a forecast for the prospective line item.
 Remember that your line item's trafficking criteria can greatly affect the number of available impressions.